leohoc/epidemic-transmission-simulation/README.md

 #### Health System Properties

 When an individual needs hospitalization, it will fill one of the available ICUs beds, releasing it after it's recovery time.
 If there is no bed available when an individual needs, it will change its status to *died* instead of *hospitalized*.

 | Property                                      | Type    | Description                                                                     |
 |-----------------------------------------------|---------|---------------------------------------------------------------------------------|
 | simulation.healthsystem.icus.availablebeds    | Integer | Number of Intensive Care Unit beds available to treat hospitalized individuals. |

-#### Graphics properties
+#### General Graphics properties

 If the graphic interface is enabled, the following properties will define how the simulation will be showed.